-Students taking math courses beyond the core curriculum are more prepared than their peers
+Students taking math courses beyond the core curriculum are more prepared than their peers averages in college and career readiness across the board.

 Percentage of your 2009 ACT-tested graduates meeting or exceeding College Readiness Benchmarks in Mathematics

 Are your core courses rigorous enough? (cont.)